-- 6.3.13 Within Mid Sussex, the options for creating SANG could include: - Existing open space of SANG quality with no existing or limited public access, which for the purposes of mitigation could be made fully accessible to the public; - Existing open space which is already accessible but which could be changed in character so that it is more attractive to the specific group of visitors who might otherwise visit the SPA; and - Land in other uses which could be converted to SANG. - 6.3.14 Potential examples of sites within the 7km zone that could function as a SANG include: - Ashplats Wood on the north-eastern fringe of East Grinstead: c.
-26ha; - Gravetye Woods in the north of the District near West Hoathly: c.
-251ha; and - Imberhorne Farm on the western fringe of East Grinstead: c.
-122 ha. - 6.3.15 An initial deliverability and viability analysis of each of these sites has been carried out, which is presented in Box 4.
+- 6.3.13 Within Mid Sussex, the options for creating SANG could include: - Existing open space of SANG quality with no existing or limited public access, which for the purposes of mitigation could be made fully accessible to the public; - Existing open space which is already accessible but which could be changed in character so that it is more attractive to the specific group of visitors who might otherwise visit the SPA; and - Land in other uses which could be converted to SANG. - 6.3.14 Deliverability and viability analyses of options for SANG sites has been carried out.
 The Council will need to decide which of these options best suits the District's needs and is likely to be most deliverable.
-Further details on the characteristics of these sites and what measures would be required for the sites to function as SANGs are set out in paragraph 6.1.19.
-Additionally, visitor surveys will be required to establish the existing use of the chosen site(s) so that this can be discounted from its capacity to absorb new visits.
+Additionally, visitor surveys may be required to establish the existing use of the chosen site(s) so that this can be discounted from its capacity to absorb new visits.
 Additional or alternative sites may come through Neighbourhood Plans.
 But it is clear that, within the 7km zone, sufficient land is available to help offset the effects of new housing development within 7km zone.
 It is also clear that sufficient additional land is available to accommodate the requirements of any further development that arises from natural growth.